Wool allergies: their causes and effectsPublished on January 11, 2019 By Serena 4 min read

-There is a lot of good news though.
-Firstly, you may find that you can happily wear sheep wool over a thick enough underlayer.
-Secondly, there are a lot of wools available now that may not cause the same reaction.
-The way the wool is combed and spun makes a huge difference to how irritating the finished product will be; the combing process can remove most of the short, prickly fibres.
-In addition, some sheep breeds have fewer of these fibres in their fleece in the first place.
+There is a lot of good news, though.
+Firstly, you may find that you can happily wear sheep wool over a thick enough under layer.
+Secondly, there are a lot of wool available now that may not cause the same reaction.
+The way the wool is combed and spun makes a huge difference to how irritating the finished product will be; the combing process can remove most of the short, prickly fibers.
+In addition, some sheep breeds have fewer of these fibers in their fleece in the first place.
 For instance, you may find merino wool much easier to knit with as well as wear.

 The unfortunate bit about having sensitive skin is that someone else can’t really tell you what you will and won’t be able to wear, you really just need to experiment!
 Feeling the yarn is not really enough: even with shop-bought garments, it’s sometimes not until after you’ve worn something for several hours that you notice any irritation.
 If it’s too uncomfortable to wear, a cotton shirt underneath is normally enough to solve the problem for me.